Gokanosho - Secret Hiding Ground of the Heike 五家荘

 Even the most mundane roadside village, consisting at first glance of not much else than a few convenience stores and gas stations can turn into a treasure trove if you really start looking for the hidden historical sites it almost invariably possesses.

-Welcome to Gokanosho (五家荘), the deep center of Kyushu.
+Welcome to Gokanosho (五家荘) in Yatsushiro City, Kumamoto Prefecture - in the deep center of Kyushu.
 The roads leading up here are indeed very narrow, very steep and very curvy.
 The mountains reach up to 1700 meters and the roads lead over passes as high as 1100 meters.
 In the winter, the whole area is accessible only by four-wheel-drive vehicles and older locals will tell you about that one winter when Gokanosho depended for a whole month on helicopter supplies because the snow was too deep for any ground transport to reach the area.

 The villages are tiny and scattered over a wide area but most of them will have a minshoku (inn) where visitors can stay.
 In fact, in many cases, the inn will be the only large building in the village, usually also housing a small store and having a post box in front.
 Often the inn and the tool sheds attached to it are the village.

 In the ancient times before there were things like paved roads these steep mountains were impossible to conquer by any sizable army.
 This has made them an ideal hiding place - and in this case the final hiding place for a once very powerful clan closely associated to the royal court in Kyoto.

 The Heike Clan was among the most powerful families in Japan in the 11th and 12th century.
 They were sophisticated, intermarried with the imperial family and had one of the highest standings any clan could have.